Urinary incontinence

 Urinary incontinence (UI) – or the involuntary leakage of urine – is common in women.
 There are some things that can cause it, or make it worse: pregnancy and childbirth, menopause, prolapse, chronic respiratory conditions, ageing, obesity, smoking, constipation, diabetes, and depression.

-How does exercise help with urinary incontinence (UI)?
+How does exercise help with urinary incontinence?

 Exercise has many important benefits, including: